Black women in the American music industry: Rap

 A version of hip hop emerged in the 1990s that transformed the upbeat music of earlier decades into a thought provoking awareness of the world which seemed to romanticize poverty, drug use, drug dealing and gang violence.
-Popular Female artists in this genre include Queen Latifah, Missy Elliot, Nicki Minaj, Cardi-B, and Salt-N-Pepa.
+Popular Female artists in this genre include Queen Latifah, Missy Elliott, Nicki Minaj, Cardi-B, and Salt-N-Pepa.

 MC Sha-Rock was named the "mother of the mic as she was the first Female emcee in hip hop.
 She then joined the hip hop group that were the first ever to receive a record deal called "The Funky 4+1."
 Sha-Rock helped push Rap into a mainstream spotlight for the rest of America and the world.
 This genre of music has been criticized for sexually objectifying not only women of color but all women.
 Artists such as Monie Love and Queen Latifah made music that empowered women, and called for unity between female artists.
 Latifah and Love's hit single "Ladies First" celebrates women across the music industry.
 Artists such as Missy Elliott, Lauryn Hill, and Eve were applauded for their efforts as they changed the atmosphere for female artists with their innovation.
 Hill was a multi-purpose artist, meaning she wrote, produced, and performed her music on her own.
 Hill was awarded 5 Grammy's in 1999 for her efforts.